christywchen/the-book-nook/README.md

 # The Book Nook

+Read more.
+Discuss better.
+Stress less.

-The Book Nook is an app for organizing your book clubs.
+The Book Nook is an app for organizing book clubs.
 This project seeks to create an enclave for friends to gather in a space away from their busy, cluttered social media accounts.

 It's a sleek, no-frills platform intended to help book clubs spend less time getting organized and more time doing what they actually want to do: _read books, then talk about them_.

 A live demo of this project can be found [here](https://book-nook-app.herokuapp.com/).